Mosquitoes (novel): The Fourth Day

 The fourth day opens and David is gone again in pursuit of a better job.
 The excitement of the third day has vanished.
 The boat still stranded and no one knows where Gordon has gone.
 Eventually the same man who brought back Pat and David also brings Gordon back and everyone is once again accounted for.
 With David out of the way, Gordon is finally given a chance to explore his attraction to Pat that brought him on the boating trip in the first place.
 They get in an argument that ends in an unusual manner with him spanking her like a child.
 Thereafter however, she lies in his arms and they get to know one another.
 The tugboat comes and frees the marooned yacht and everyone, including Gordon, spends the evening dancing.
-Mr. Talliaferro fall victim to a trick by Fairchild and Julius that leads him into a room which he thinks is Jenny's room but is in fact the room of Mrs. Maurier, to whom he is now apparently engaged.
+Mr. Talliaferro falls victim to a trick by Fairchild and Julius that leads him into a room which he thinks is Jenny's but is in fact Mrs. Maurier, to whom he is now apparently engaged.